phreakwiz/SNES-AddOn-PCBs/MultiRegion_with_DeJitter_QID/README.md

 - **SJ31:** closing this jumper permanently disables the de-jitter function.
 This solder jumper is a bit larger to give the installer the option to connect a slide switch here (_speed-runner discussions_)
 - **SJ32:** short this jumper if the board is installed in a non-1Chip-SNES (SNES Jr. / SNES2 are also 1Chip-SNES)
 - **SJ61:** distributes clock output to cartridge slot pin 1.
 This jumper **must not** be closed in 1Chip-SNES.
 Side note: if SJ32 is open, SJ61 has to open, too.
+- **SJ63:** (since SMR20200323) decides which color carrier is forwarded to output.
+This jumper has two option; you must not close both jumpers!
+  - SJ63.1: (marked with a dot) outputs color carrier derived from non-dejittered clock.
+    Use this if you have a problem with discoloring on composite sync or S-Video ([issue thread at shmups](https://shmups.system11.org/viewtopic.php?p=1389666#p1389666))
+    Btw: this is default for all earlier version of the modding board flashed with the current firmware.
+If you need the other color carrier, just go back to a previous version.
+  - SJ63.2: outputs color carrier derived from dejittered clock.
+    (I personally need to use this clock as my TV does not like the color carrier from non-dejittered clock)
+  - Again: **You must not close both jumpers!**
+- **SJ93**: (since SMR20200323) controls sync level of buffered csync output.
+Sync level:
+  - opened: appr.
+1.87V @ 75ohm termination i.e. needs a resistor inside the sync wire further attanuating the signal.
+Designed to work for cables with 470 ohm resistor inside resulting in appr.
+450mV @ 75ohm termination
+  - closed: appr.
+300mV @ 75ohm termination suitable for pass through wired cables at sync, works with standard TV / scaler setup

 #### Firmware